0xsequence/sequence.js/README.md

 NOTE: snapshot release is for dev preview, it's similar to the above, but:

-1. `yarn changeset`
+1. `pnpm changeset`
-2. `yarn changeset version --snapshot`
+2. `pnpm changeset version --snapshot`
-3. `yarn changeset publish --tag snapshot`
+3. `pnpm changeset publish --tag snapshot`

 ## NOTES

-1. Browser tests can be run with `yarn test` or, separately `yarn test:server` and `yarn test:run`
+1. Browser tests can be run with `pnpm test` or, separately `pnpm test:server` and `pnpm test:run`
-2. To run a specific test, run `yarn test:only <test-file-basename>`, ie. `yarn test:only window-transport`
+2. To run a specific test, run `pnpm test:only <test-file-basename>`, ie. `pnpm test:only window-transport`

 ## TIPS